Wendy Harmer: Writing credits

 Harmer's books have been described as being in the genre of chick lit or hen lit.
-Harmer wrote that the genres were misunderstood for The Age newspaper.

-"And if it's all just banal 'womens stuff?
+Harmer wrote that the genres were misunderstood for The Age newspaper: "And if it's all just banal 'womens stuff?
 If children, marriage, friendship and happiness are just of marginal concern?
 Pass me the pastel-covered girlie book and break out the chocolate!"
-They are popular light novels, and very humorous.

 Harmer has also written a series of children's books called the Pearlie the Park Fairy.
 As of 2015 there are 17 books in the series published to date.
 They are bestsellers in Australia, and have been published in ten countries around the world.
 The animated series Pearlie has been shown on Australian, Canadian, and American television, and Harmer adapted the first book in the series, Pearlie in the Park, for the stage.
 In 2005, this play toured around Australia, performed by the Monkey Baa theatre company.

 I Lost My Mobile at the Mall (2009) was Harmer's first novel for teens.
 The sequel was I Made Lattes for a Love God in 2012.

 In addition to the Pearlie in the Park adaptation, Harmer has written two plays, Backstage Pass and What Is the Matter With Mary Jane?
 She also wrote the libretto for Baz Luhrmann's Opera Australia production of Lake Lost.

 She has written for numerous Australian magazines, and has been a contributing columnist for The Australian Women's Weekly, New Weekly, The Good Weekend, HQ, Sunday Telegraph and Yours magazine.